maasuofficial/maasu-website/README.md

-  constants/        - all constants, strings, etc containers/       - components dealing with data or store css/              - any and all styling routes/
+  constants/        - all constants, strings, etc containers/       - components dealing with data or store css/              - any and all styling
+    _def.scss       - all css global variables and utility functions app.scss        - all functional CSS classes routes/
     routes.tsx      - manages all routes
-  utils/            - any and all utility functions styles.scss       - all functional CSS classes, as well as theme variables index.tsx         - main source file which initializes store and renders DOM
+  utils/            - any and all utility functions index.tsx         - main source file which initializes store and renders DOM
 ```